womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 Throughout the course, there'll be checkpoints for you to test what you've learned and earn [kudos](https://mintkudos.xyz/), which are unique, peer-verified non-transferrable tokens.

-These checkpoints are **optional**, but they are required to apply to the BUIDL Accelerator.
+These checkpoints are **required** to apply to the BUIDL Accelerator.
+If you're not planning to apply for the BUIDL Accelerator, feel free to skip the checkpoints.

 ## 🗓 Workshops

 Mark your calendars to attend live workshops!
 These workshops will supplement the curriculum and give you opportunities to learn from experienced web3 devs and ask questions live.
 Stay tuned to the **#events-and-workshops** channel for workshop details.

+You can also add the official 30 Days of Web3 events calendar to your Google Calendar by following [this link](https://calendar.google.com/calendar/u/0?cid=Y18xdDVjOTIxZW1qOTViazQyNWhuOHFhYmdkZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).

+Head over to the **#workshop-qna** channel to ask questions you want the workshop host to answer - these could be personal, about tech, and anything in between.
+Throw a 👍🏼 on questions you'd like to see answered, and the top questions will be answered during the workshop.

 Recordings of the workshops will be posted in the **#workshop-recordings** channel.